-APPENDIX 1: COMPARTMENT DESCRIPTIONS
+APPENDIX 1 : COMPARTMENT DESCRIPTIONS

-Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Key Features Present Designations 1a 14.26 Hornbea m 1900 Coppice Archaeological features, Sensitive habitats/species on or adjacent to site Ancient Semi Natural Woodland, Connecting People with woods & trees Ancient Semi Natural Woodland, Site of Local Nature Conservation Importance, Tree Preservation Order coppic origin r This su ASNW.
-Hornbeam coppice with sessile oak standards with some hazel in understorey.
-Majority coppiced in the early 1990's with the roadside strip coppiced in 2012.
-Standards, mostly of coppice origin recruited during last coppice operation.
-This sub compartment contains 13 identified coppice cants numbered 1a15, 1a16, 1a17, 1a18, 1a19, 1a20, 1a21, 1a22, 1a35, 1a36, 1a37, 1a38, 1a39. externa Archae The permissive horse route's exit onto the Smarden Bell Road is at the northeast corner of the external wood boundary.
-Archaeology: extensive ditch and woodbank systems pass through this sub-compartment, in particular a double bank and ditch runs along the northern edge of the wood to the verge of the particular a double bank and ditch runs along the northern edge of the wood to the verge of the Smarden Bell Road verge - see Archaeological Report for more details.
+Cpt No. Area (ha) Main Species Year Management Regime Major Management Constraints Designations 1a 14.26 Hornbeam 1900 Coppice Archaeological features, Sensitive habitats/species on or adjacent to site Ancient Semi Natural Woodland, Site of Local Nature Conservation Importance, Tree Preservation Order ASNW.
+Ho 1990's with operation. rnbeam copp h the roadside ice with sessile oa e strip coppiced in k standards v 2012.
+Standa vith some hazel in ards, mostly of co understorey.
+Major opice origin recruite ity coppiced in the early d during last coppice

+This sub compartment contains 13 identified coppice cants numbered 1a15, 1a16, 1a17, 1a18, 1a19, 1a20, 1a21, 1a22, 1a35, 1a36, 1a37, 1a38, 1a39.

+The permissive horse route's exit onto the Smarden Bell Road is at the northeast corner of the external wood boundary.

+Archaeology: extensive ditch and woodbank systems pass through this sub-compartment, in particular a double bank and ditch runs along the northern edge of the wood to the verge of the Smarden Bell Road verge - see Archaeological Report for more details.

-1b 16.83 Oak 1900 High fore (pedunc ulate) Archaeological features, Sensitive n or adjacent toAncient Semi Natural Woodland, Connecting -- --
+1b 16.83 Oak 1900 High forest Archaeological Ancient Semi Natural

+(pedunculate) features, Woodland, Site of

+Sensitive Local Nature

+habitats/species Conservation

+on or adjacent Importance, Tree

+to site Preservation Order